Introduction

 Pneumatic tool antifreeze is a specialized lubricant—typically an aqueous glycol or synthetic compound—added to compressed air lines to absorb moisture and depress the freezing point of water.
 This prevents ice formation in valves, exhaust ports, and internal tool components that would otherwise cause costly equipment failure in cold weather.

-The US compressed air treatment equipment market reached $1.95 billion in 2023 and is projected to grow to $2.76 billion by 2030.
+The broader U.S. compressed air treatment equipment market was valued at $1.95 billion in 2023 and is projected to reach $2.76 billion by 2030.
+This market is broader than pneumatic tool antifreeze alone, but it shows the scale of demand for cleaner, drier, better-managed compressed air systems.
 Industries most dependent on pneumatic tool antifreeze include:

 - Mining and aggregate quarrying